Param-Harrison/kidzode/public/courses/pixel-heroes/countdown_rocket.md

 # Add Rocket

 Make your countdown look like a real rocket launch!

-## What to Do
-1. Press Run
+Press Run and watch the countdown!
-2. See the rocket launch!

 ```python
 print("=== ROCKET LAUNCH SEQUENCE ===")